zangjianwei/oracle_tui.vim/README.md

 2. Extract the file: tar xvf oracle_tui.tar.
 3. Modify the profile by adding the following environment variables.
        export PATH=$PATH:$HOME/oracle_tui:.
 4. Check whether your NLS_LANG and LC_CTYPE environment variables are set to UTF-8.
-If not, modify the profile by adding the following environment variables(Please select your [language]_[territory] setting)
+   If not, please set the following variables:
    export TUI_NLS_LANG="AMERICAN_AMERICA.AL32UTF8"
    export TUI_LC_CTYPE=en_US.UTF-8

+   If you prefer not to modify the above environment variables, you can set the following alternative variables instead (the plugin will prioritize these):
+   export TUI_NLS_LANG="SIMPLIFIED CHINESE_CHINA.AL32UTF8"
+   export TUI_LC_CTYPE=zh_CN.UTF-8
+   (Please select your [language]_[territory] setting)
 6. Set the file encoding to UTF-8.
     Add the following settings to ~/.vimrc or your own .vimrc file:
     set encoding=utf-8